 Back in 2000, a handful of monster-movie fans observed that despite having a truly world-class heritage in horror and fantasy filmmaking, the UK was without a major international festival that celebrated these genres.

 Accordingly, Paul McEvoy, Ian Rattray and Alan Jones created FrightFest, and it’s grown in stature ever since.
-Now under Film4 sponsorship, the festival’s 14th edition is just around the corner – so if you’re a horror aficionado and you’re staying at hotel accommodation in London next week, you’d do well to book yourself a ticket.
+Now under Film4 sponsorship, the festival’s 14th edition is just around the corner – so if you’re a horror aficionado and you’re staying at Montcalm Hotels London next week, you’d do well to book yourself a ticket.

 Taking place in Leicester Square’s prestigious Empire Cinema, this year’s FrightFest kicks off next Thursday (August 22nd) and runs for the entirety of the bank holiday weekend – concluding on Monday after a full five days of ghoulish and gruesome entertainment.